Soft Qigong & Meditation

 Always focus on calming the breath and mind; nothing else is known.
 Suppose you can hold on to the above.
 In that case, it can be practised to liquefy blood, refine blood to transform essence, practice essence to transform qi, refine qi to transform the spirit, endless biochemical, all natural; all illusory realms of internal and external qi changes, you can also get along with it calmly.

 Qigong Routines for Health & Longevity we teach

-Below there is a sample of the Qigong practices we teach.
-The more students will stay at the Temple and have the opportunity to learn more routines.
+Below are some examples from our working manuals.
+They include routine high-quality photos, descriptions, technical aspects, breathing and assignments to ensure the practice is of a high standard.
+The longer students will stay at the Temple and have the opportunity to learn more routines.

 Wu Qin Xi (5 Animals Qigong)

 12 Daoyin Health Preservation

 Bodhidharma Yi Jin Jing